The Center for Cosmetic Surgery

 ABOUT BREAST AUGMENTATION SCARS

 Scars are a necessary component of any breast surgery.
 Our surgeons place incisions in the most inconspicuous locations and perform precise, meticulous closure with long-lasting but dissolvable sutures to support healing.
 The incisions are typically covered with surgical tape for 3 to 6 weeks, and scar creams can be applied once the tape falls off.
 For most people, incisions start as fine, pink lines that may take 18 to 24 months to fully fade.
-During the healing process, our nurses and surgeons will monitor the evolution of scars and can intervene if appropriate.
-Surgical technique is an important component of scar formation, but patient genetics play a significant role, as well.
-Some people simply make better scars than others.
-In rare cases, scars can thicken as they heal, resulting in a hypertrophic or keloid scar.
-This can be treated with silicone sheeting, local steroid injections, or laser therapy to calm them down but may ultimately require a formal scar revision, where the scar is excised and the wound allowed to heal without the additional trauma of surgery.
-In patients known to form true keloids, we will generally recommend silicone sheeting application very soon after surgery, with local steroid injections as soon as 3 weeks after the procedure.
-Steroid injections may be repeated in 10-week intervals.
+Read more about the incision healing process and how to minimize scars in our blog post.

 COMBINING BREAST AUGMENTATION WITH OTHER PROCEDURES

-It is very common to combine breast augmentation with a variety of other procedures.
-Liposuction, tummy tucks, facelifts, and virtually any other procedure can be performed under the same anesthetic.
+It is very common to combine cosmetic breast surgery with liposuction and tummy tucks as part of a Mommy Makeover.
+Virtually any other procedure can be performed under the same anesthetic.
 Many patients choose to have multiple procedures at once to save time, money, and recovery intervals.
 There is a limit to how much can be done at one time, however, based on a variety of factors.
-Our knowledgeable staff can help guide you should you wish to add on additional procedures.
+Our knowledgeable staff can help guide you should you wish to add additional procedures.

 BREAST AUGMENTATION VS. BREAST LIFT